 In addressing such violence, I read a recent article that indicated the Senate in South Dakota was considering a bill that would allow court employees to carry firearms into the courthouse.
 I am curious as to how this bill will be carried out if it is passed.
 Courthouses are typically staffed with armed law enforcement personnel who provide security for the court.
-Whether it’s the U.S. Marshals Service, the local sheriff’s office, or court-hired security officers, they are all trained in how and when to use firearms to keep the courthouse and its occupants safe.
+Whether it’s the U.S. Marshals Service, the local sheriff’s office, or court-hired security officers, they are trained in how and when to use firearms to keep the courthouse and its occupants safe.

 For the Bill